ariel-m-s/ariel-m-s/README.md

 If you're seeking a professional who is adaptable, collaborative, and passionate about tackling challenges (with a dash of humor to keep things lively), let's connect.
 I'm here to contribute to exciting projects and to grow along the way. 😊🚀

+I'm fluent in Python and proficient in Javascript.

 SE stuff (mostly in Python):
 - [Platform to run custom scripts remotely and asynchronously](https://github.com/ram-brands)
 - [Cryptocurrency arbitrage bot + reporting Telegram bot](https://github.com/perficere)